elizielx/gabriel/README.md

 ## Gabriel

 A not-so-working experimental Trading Card Game on a Discord bot and a website.
-With the bot using Discord.js and Sapphire, and the website using Qwik on a Nx monorepo with Postgres and Drizzle.

 ### About